⌜

 ⌟

-Reni Meyza is a transdisciplinary practitioner working across image, language, and relational practice.
+Reni Meyza is a transdisciplinary practitioner exploring the relational conditions that shape human development through visual form, language, and relational practice.

-Her work explores perception, relation, and aesthetic form as lived experience.
-It attends to the subtle conditions under which meaning emerges — through gesture, atmosphere, and shifts in presence.
+Her work investigates how human experience unfolds through perception, embodiment, and aesthetic form.
+It attends to the subtle ways in which meaning, relationship, and development emerge through gesture, atmosphere, and shifts in presence.

-With a background in communication design, trauma-informed relational practice, and integral organizational development, she develops practices that move between artistic inquiry and relational processes.
+With a background in communication design, trauma-informed relational practice, and integral organizational development, she develops practices at the intersection of artistic inquiry and relational processes.

 about